SustainableCommunityDevelopmentHub/hugo_site/content/about.md

 <BR><BR>

-SCD Hub serves as a library of content (e.g. video, graphics, literature) related to water, wastewater management, and solidwaste  resources.
-Our aim in curating content is to clearly assess what approaches work and what approaches have challenges, and what kind?
+SCD Hub serves as a library of content (e.g. video, graphics, literature) related to water, wastewater, solidwaste management, and community development information resources.
+Our aim in curating content is to clearly assess what approaches work and what approaches have challenges, and to contextualize these challenges.
 <BR><BR>